thewaxmango/cheeseanalysis/README.md

 i need to do error handling

-# if it brick it's probably blockfish error and not handled properly, just restart
+# if it bricks it's probably blockfish error and not handled properly, just restart

 the end